 Take a tour of the Mercato Trionfale before our morning cooking classes.

 A true farmers’ market where producers sell their own goods, the Campagna Amica market around the corner from the Circus Maximus takes place on Saturday and Sundays.
 As well as a wonderful place to buy typical foods from the local Lazio region, there is also plenty to eat so you can taste while you shop.

 Via di S. Teodoro 74 (Circus Maximus)

 Visit the Mercato di Circo Massimo on our Sunday Farmer’s Market Tasting Tour.

 Also known to Romans as Piazza Vittorio, this is the city’s raucous international food market.
 With vendors hailing from all over the world and loudly jostling for business, this is the place to come to buy unusual vegetables, Asian ingredients, and foreign herbs and spices which are hard to track down elsewhere.

 Via Filippo Turati, 160 (Esquilino)

 Mercato San Cosimato

-Trastevere’s morning market is a laid-back affair and a major hub of the neighbourhood’s social life.
+Trastevere’s morning market is a laid-back affair and a major hub of the neighborhood’s social life.
 Pretty Piazza San Cosimato forms the picturesque backdrop and the soundtrack is provided by children playing in the square and the locals gossiping as they shop.
 The dozen or so stalls include everything you need including fresh produce, meats and cheese, a butcher and a fishmonger.

 Piazza di S. Cosimato (Trastevere)